RandolphKahle/doit-notes/aws-iam.md

 ## Key Concepts

 ### Users
-End users - general people, members of an organization
+End users - general people, members of an organization.

+??
+Root Account: The identity of the user who created the AWS account.
+It has "god mode".
+Want to have [[aws-iam-account-mfa]] multi-factor authentication.

 ### Groups